 Time – or the lack of it – can be one of the biggest problems when producing data.
 Errors with imaging or exporting productions can delay the process of getting data to the opposing party on time.
 Once the production begins to form, go on and image the documents you know will likely be produced, and create dynamic searches to isolate your native documents.

 Better yet, have these searches with these file types set up by default.
 Creating custom imaging searches for each production causes unnecessary delay at a time when you need to move efficiently and effectively.
 And if you’re burning media, begin that process at the earliest time possible to make sure there is time to ship the data.

-Consider creating additional production volumes to avoid last-minute complexities
+Consider creating additional production volumes to avoid clawbacks and last-minute complexities.

 While not related to privilege review directly, parties often underestimate the effect that last-minute changes can have on a production process.
 Late changes in any process bring inherent risks – and that’s an axiom that applies to everything, not just eDiscovery.

 Productions in eDiscovery are often dynamic, and last-minute issues, such as late coding changes, added or excluded documents, imaging exceptions and more can quickly complicate an otherwise straight-forward production timeline – adding unnecessary pressure, time constraints and other complications that are often cited as reasons for inadvertent productions.